material-components/material-components-android/docs/components/Checkbox.md

 </selector>
 ```

-Use the styles in the layout.
-That affects only this checkbox:
+Use the styles in the layout that affects only this checkbox:

 ```xml
 <CheckBox